sytanvir/Web/content/publication/conference-paper/index.md

 ---
-title: 'Investigation of Optical Efficiency of the Concentrated Solar Power System Located on the Inclined Hillside Areas'
+title: 'Thermohydraulic Performance Optimization of Solar Air Heater via Tailored Inverted L-Shaped Rib: A CFD Investigation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Anwoy Talukder Ranjak
   - admin
-  - A. K. M. Ashikuzzaman
-  - Tahmidul Haque Ruvo
+  - Tripta Sarkar
+  - Ratul das

 # Author notes (optional)
 author_notes: